catherinewallis/civicrm-user-guide/docs/organising-your-data/contacts.md

 #### Individual fields

-Individuals names are split into the following parts: prefix, first name, middle name, last name, suffix and nickname (you don't have to use all of them).
-Prefixes and suffixes are selected from a drop down list.
+Individuals' names are split into the following parts: prefix, first name, middle name, last name, suffix and nickname (you don't have to use all of them).
+Prefixes and suffixes are selected from a dropdown list.
 If you can't find the value you want, you can add more options to the list from the following screen: **Administer CiviCRM** > **Customize Data and Screens** > **Dropdown Options** > **Individual